zetterlund/Bamnit/README.md

 In addition, several cron jobs are in place to keep the data up-to-date.
 Every 10 minutes:
-* Scrapy crawls and collects data
+* Scraper crawls and collects data
 * Stats are computed and saved
 * Notifications are emailed to users